Feuersteinium/feuerstein.dev/blog/2023-04-01-first-post.md

 ---
-slug: my-new-website
+slug: still-unknown
-title: My new Website
+title: Unknown
 authors: einfeuerstein
-tags: [organisatorisches]
+tags: [blog]
 ---
 This is the first Blog post on my new Website :D